msi-ris/Tutorials/rnaseq_cmd.md

 Spleen-4,Spleen
 ```

+Once you are done editing the file, press `[Control]` and `O` (letter 'o') to
+save the file.
+It will ask you the file name; leave the default value to
+overwrite the CSV.
+Press `[Enter]` to confirm saving the file.
+Then press
-This is a manual step because the researcher must made a decision as to which
+`[Control]` and `X` to exit.
+This is a manual step because the researcher must
-groups should be compared for differential expression testing.
+made a decision as to which groups should be compared for differential
+expression testing.

 [Return to top](#top)
 #### <a name="2.3.2"></a> 2.3.2: Submitting the Pipeline Jobs